sarahdeecee/tweeter/README.md

 - Share your tweets by posting them in the text box
 - Your tweets show up on the page without the need to refresh
+- Your tweet comes with a time stamp so you'll never forget when you posted it
 - Click the "Write a new tweet" button on the navigation bar to show or hide the text box
 - Once you scroll down, a handle arrow will appear!
 Click it to get back to the top
 - The responsive layout adapts to the size of your screen